 His group found that 301 businesses had reported loses since the implementation of project began.
 Thirty-three employees from various stores were laid off because of the loss of revenue.
 Hernandez said 14 business have closed and another three are on the brink of closing soon.

-Gabriel Medina, policy manager for the Mission Economic Development Agency, the project came at bad time with issues like mass evictions going on in the neighborhood:
+Gabriel Medina, policy manager for the Mission Economic Development Agency, said the project came at a bad time with issues like mass evictions going on in the neighborhood:

 “When we had three community meetings, the community overwhelmingly said don’t do this project right now.”